Franz Oppenheimer

-Franz Oppenheimer (March 30, 1864 – September 30, 1943) was a German Jewish sociologist and political economist, who published also in the area of the fundamental sociology of the state.
+Franz Oppenheimer (March 30, 1864 – September 30, 1943) was a German sociologist and political economist, who published also in the area of the fundamental sociology of the state.

 Life and career

+Franz Oppenheimer was born into a Jewish family in Berlin in 1864.
 After studying medicine in Freiburg and Berlin, Oppenheimer practiced as a physician in Berlin from 1886 to 1895.
-From 1890 onwards, he began to concern himself with sociopolitical questions and social economics.
+From 1890 onward, he began to concern himself with sociopolitical questions and social economics.
 After his activity as a physician, he was editor-in-chief of the magazine Welt am Morgen, where he became acquainted with Friedrich Naumann, who was, at the time, working door-to-door for different daily papers.

 In 1909, Oppenheimer earned a PhD in Kiel with a thesis about economist David Ricardo.
 From 1909 to 1917, Oppenheimer was a Privatdozent in Berlin, then for two years Titularprofessor.
 In 1914 he was one of co-founders of the German Committee for Freeing of Russian Jews.
 In 1919, he accepted a call to serve as Chair for Sociology and Theoretical Political Economy at Johann Wolfgang Goethe University in Frankfurt/Main.
 This was the first chair dedicated to Sociology in Germany.

 A co-operative farm, the so-called "Co-operative in Merhavia", was founded in 1911 by Jewish immigrants to Ottoman Palestine using a plan for agricultural cooperation written by Oppenheimer.
 The project eventually failed and Merhavia was transformed in 1922 into a moshav, a different form of communal settlement.

 From 1934 to 1935, Oppenheimer taught in Palestine.
 In 1936 he was appointed an honorary member of the American Sociological Association.
 In 1938, fleeing Nazi persecution, he emigrated via Tokyo and Shanghai to Los Angeles.
 In 1941 he became a founding member of The American Journal of Economics and Sociology.

 Oppenheimer's son was Hillel Oppenheimer, a professor of botany at the Hebrew University of Jerusalem and an Israel Prize recipient.